adammckeown03/UniversityRESTAPI/README.md

 ## Running the app

+### Installing required libraries
-Clone the repo and run
+Clone the repo

+Install all required modules by running `pip install -r requirements.txt`

+### Running the server

+To run the server type

 ```shell
 python manage.py runserver
 ```